-A. Maintaining the existing wild horse over-population, which would increase with each successive foal crop, would result in continued and increasing impacts to threatened and endangered species populations and habitats.
-Wild horse populations would increase (about 15-25% each year that a gather is postponed).
-Upland habitats would continue to see locally heavy levels of utilization associated with wild horse use, which areas of heavy use would continue to expand as wild horse populations continue to grow.
-Continued heavy grazing would occur on spring meadow systems and creeks adversely effecting sage-grouse habitat.
+A. Maintaining the existing wild burro over-population, which would increase with each successive foal crop, would result in continued and increasing impacts to threatened and endangered species populations and habitats.
+Wild burro populations would increase about 15-25% each year that a gather is postponed.